melihoverflow5/CENG481-Text-Emotion-Detection/readme.md

 # 🎭 Emotion Detection in Text using DeBERTa-v3

-This project uses a fine-tuned DeBERTa-v3-large model to detect emotions in text.
+This project uses a fine-tuned [DeBERTa-v3-large model](https://huggingface.co/microsoft/deberta-v3-large) to detect emotions in text.
+Model fine tuned with **400k+** row data.
 It supports 6 emotion categories: **sadness, joy, love, anger, fear,** and **surprise**.
 The model is served via a Flask API and accessed through a user-friendly Streamlit interface.

 ---